mozaik-association/mozaik/docs/2Distribution-list-module.md

 !!!info

-    These filters are dynamic, when a new person meets the criterias of the filters, this person will be automatically added in the distribution list.
+    These filters are dynamic, In case one or more new contacts meet the criteria of a filter, these new contacts will automatically be added to the distribution list.
     !!!example

         You want to create a filter that includes all contacts in good standing who have a voluntary participation.